-He became very affectionate in time.
-He demanded to spend lots of time on my balcony, even in the snow in the winter.
+He became very affectionate in time and demanded to spend lots of time on my balcony, even in the snow in the winter.
 He was also obsessed, and I mean crazily obsessed, with running water.
-He followed anyone into the bathroom and expected the tap of the sink to be turned on while one did their business.
+Anyone going into the bathroom he followed and expected the tap of the sink to be turned on while one did their business.
 I encouraged guests to chase him out of the bathroom but many friends just did as Miyu ordered.
 He had such a beautiful grey fur coat and huge mesmerizing eyes.
 And he was a polydactyl cat, he had an extra toe on all 4 paws.
 You can see his front ones in the pic below.
 These 2 pics were taken a few days before his passing.

 So did I mention that at the same time that Miyu was in his last days I also had not 1 but 2 ‘floods’ in my apartment from a pool leak that is 2 floors above me?
 Oh and a huge stressful project at work where I had to give an interview 2 days after Miyu had passed.
 Basically, I was running on some form or another of adrenaline for 3 weeks.
 I kind of shut down after that.
 This week my body forced me to stop and rest with a minor illness.
 Funny how the body will force you to rest and process emotions.
 I see it as a good sign and that things are about to get better.
-I have been putting off this post as it was to hard.
+I have been putting off this post as it was too hard.

 Now I am ready.
 I present you Neko Manma, cat rice that Miyu would surely have loved.